pgte/fugue/README.markdown

 * gid : unix group id for workers.
 Defaults to current group
 * daemonize : to fork and detach

+### How to respawn

+You can respawn the entire app (with no downtime)
+For now, you will have to find the PID of the master and, on the command line:

+    kill -USR2 <PID>

+That will respawn your service with no downtime.

 ## TODO:

+* save the PID of the master into a file
 * Monitor request timeouts (as Unicorn does) - only plausible for HTTP Servers, though (??)